veepee-oss/Vp.FSharp.Sql/README.md

     - Transaction Helpers
     - Dapper connection workflow
     - (Very) limited support for basic events (ie. logging)
-    - Opinionated (ie. async only, not result as return types)
+    - Opinionated (ie. async only, no result as return types)

 # How to use this library?